Francis Galton: Correlation and regression

 In 1846, the French physicist Auguste Bravais (1811–1863) first developed what would become the correlation coefficient.
 After examining forearm and height measurements, Galton independently rediscovered the concept of correlation in 1888 and demonstrated its application in the study of heredity, anthropology, and psychology.
 Galton's later statistical study of the probability of extinction of surnames led to the concept of Galton–Watson stochastic processes.

 Galton invented the use of the regression line and for the choice of r (for reversion or regression) to represent the correlation coefficient.

 In the 1870s and 1880s he was a pioneer in the use of normal theory to fit histograms and ogives to actual tabulated data, much of which he collected himself: for instance large samples of sibling and parental height.
 Consideration of the results from these empirical studies led to his further insights into evolution, natural selection, and regression to the mean.

 Regression toward the mean

 Galton was the first to describe and explain the common phenomenon of regression toward the mean, which he first observed in his experiments on the size of the seeds of successive generations of sweet peas.

 The conditions under which regression toward the mean occurs depend on the way the term is mathematically defined.
 Galton first observed the phenomenon in the context of simple linear regression of data points.
-Galton developed the following model: pellets fall through a quincunx or "bean machine" forming a normal distribution centered directly under their entrance point.
+Galton developed the following model: pellets fall through a quincunx or "bean machine" forming a normal distribution centred directly under their entrance point.
 These pellets could then be released down into a second gallery (corresponding to a second measurement occasion).
 Galton then asked the reverse question "from where did these pellets come?"